ElNopalito/Per-Scholas/README.md

 # Per-Scholas

-Hey, glad you could stop by!
-This is a compilation of notes from my Per Scholas Software Engingeering bootcamp course.
-In this repo you'll find a variety of folders and files that contain some HTML/CSS notes but mostly Javascript/Node.js/API/React notes.
+This repository contains notes from Per Scholas Software Engineering Cohort Cycle #13.
+These notes contain front-end & back-end development tools and application.
+These applications include HTML/CSS/JavaScript/Node.js/MongoDB/Postman/React.

-I usually annotate using //! and would recommend you download the 'Better Comments' ext on VScode as it makes all my comments bright red so you can't miss them.
+Notes are annotated using //! and it is recommended to download the 'Better Comments' ext on VScode as it makes all comments bright red and will increase visibility.

-If you choose to follow along with my code, you'll notice that a lot of my code is commented out with '//'.
-This is so that I can keep them for examples for later but they would interfere with other code examples.
-If you'd like, just highlight which code you'd like to see in action and press ctrl+/ to un-comment.
+Some code will be commented out to prevent inteference from redundancy while still being able to keep and refer back to.